Serbia: Thousands protests over fatal station collapse – DW – 01/24/2025

 Serbia: Thousands protests over fatal station collapseJanuary 24, 2025

-Thousands of people on Friday again took to the streets of Serbia's capital in anti-government protests and amid calls for a general strike.
+Thousands of people on Friday again took to the streets of Serbia's capital to join anti-government protests amid calls for a general strike.

-The student-led protests forced businesses throughout Serbia to shut their doors, including many schools as teachers' unions backed the call to strike.
+The student-led protests forced businesses throughout Serbia to shut their doors, including many schools with teachers' unions backing the call to strike.

 As well as Belgrade and Novi Sad, protest marches also took place in the southern city of Nis and smaller cities, including Jagodina, where populist President Aleksandar Vucic was expected to address a counter-demonstration.